Leave a Comment

 Andy Serkis has already left his mark on the Marvel Cinematic Universe from his two-movie tenure as Ulysses Klaue, and he’s since moved over to Sony’s Marvel Universe to direct Venom 2.
 Now he’ll get to take part in the DC Comics film world, as Matt Reeves has confirmed that Serkis will play Alfred Pennyworth in The Batman.
 It’s rare that you see a Batman story unfold without Bruce Wayne’s trusty butler and father figure involved, and considering that Reeves and Serkis had already worked together on the latter two Planet of the Apes reboot movies, having Serkis bring Alfred to life in this continuity is an inspired choice.

-While not officially confirmed yet, Collider reports that The Batman has added Julliard graduate Jayme Lawson, making her a newcomer along the lineup of familiar faces.
-After that initial report dropped, naturally a lot of fans started speculating on who should be playing, with some wondering if Lawson playing Barbara Gordon. io9 then shared that Lawson is playing Bella, “a grassroots political candidate running for office in Gotham.”
-Whether Lawson is truly a new character named Bella or an established Batman character whose real identity is being kept secret for now (akin to what was done with Marion Cotillard in The Dark Knight Rises), getting to star in a superhero movie right after graduating one of the most prestigious acting schools in the world is a huge win for her.
+It's been confirmed that The Batman has added Julliard graduate Jayme Lawson, making her a newcomer along the lineup of familiar faces.
+After it was initially reported that she'd be joining, naturally a lot of fans started speculating on who should be playing, with some wondering if Lawson playing Barbara Gordon.
+We've since learned that Lawson is playing Bella Reál, a Gotham City mayoral candidate.
+Bella isn't an established character from the comics, but it's entirely possible that she could end up being someone familiar to fans (akin to what was done with Marion Cotillard in The Dark Knight Rises).
+Still, getting to star in a superhero movie right after graduating one of the most prestigious acting schools in the world is a huge win for Lawson.

 Keep checking back with CinemaBlend for more casting updates concerning The Batman, which swoops into theaters on June 25, 2021.
 You can also find out what other DC Comics movies are in development with our handy guide.